 Academic and Student Resources

-The College provides extensive academic advising opportunities for both freshman and sophomore students.
-A professional advisor is assigned to each team.
-Advisors in both years provide academic and developmental advising and help with educational planning, career exploration, decision making, and adjustment and personal concerns.
+The college provides extensive academic advising opportunities for both first- and second-year students.
+A professional advisor is assigned to each team and meets weekly with professors to discuss the curriculum and student progress.
+Advisors in both years provide academic and developmental advising and help with educational planning, career exploration, decisionmaking, and adjustment and personal concerns.

 Robert W. Emery Writing Center